CIRCIRCIRCLE/DSML/halloween_candies/conclusion.md

 Can you recreate the 538 analysis of this dataset?

 ## Outline
-1. Using python and machine learning method to predict
+1. Using python and machine learning method to do the prediction:
+    The main process contains:
+        data preprocessing;
+        use visualization tools to get the rough hints of the trend and relations;
+        Do the data modeling:
+            - `Logistic Regression:` Predict if a candy is chocolate or not based on its other features?
+            - `Random forest Classification:` Predict the win level of the candy

 2. Using flourish to do the visualization and story telling part